THEN AND NOW

 OP is the sister of Klassic and was born in captivity so really has never known anything other than small dirt pens but now he roams the land of Skydog Oregon with his family and is enjoying his newfound freedom.
 He is very friendly and gentle.
 This family is an example of the huge spate of breeders that grew up at one time for the Kiger breed.
 The Kigers are very distinctive as they have the dun factor and are mainly duns or grullas.
 They usually have a dorsal stripe down their back, striping on their legs and a two colored mane.
 At one point the kiger herd had a 100 percent adoption rate from the BLM as they just became very desirable and sought after and many unscrupulous breeders bought themselves a stud and a couple of mares and bred hundreds of these horses, even more so after the disney movie Spirit Stallion of Cimarron.
 People were claiming they had horses related to the real life Spirit and one breeder we know of said he produced over 700 horses and was making so much money off the sudden craze to own a Kiger.
 Of course inevitably people moved on to the next horse "fad" and so this family are the remnants of one such breeding facility.
 We see over breeding as one of the biggest scourges for the amount of unwanted horses we are currently facing and hope eventually legislation is introduced to limit the amount of new horses being bred for profit.

 Sweet Pea was found at an auction in California.
 She was shaking with fear, starved, with her tail and legs caked in diarrhea.
 We paid her auction price and went and got her.
 When she arrived she sand coliced twice and when we felt her poop it was black and thick with sand.
 She had obviously been eating sand and dirt to survive and for days she pulled sticks and twigs into her stall from around her and ate the bark as she must have become used to doing.
 She is a sweet three year old mustang and is halter broken and titled so we have no idea why anyone would dump her at auction and dispose of her in that way.
-She was so close to being picked up by a kill buyer if she hadn't been rescued by HiCaliber who were attending the sale.

 These are just a few of the Mustangs we have brought to the ranch, there are so many more that need a safe environment to live in.